-- All statement function statements must precede the first executable statement. - IMPLICIT statements must precede all other specification statements except PARAMETER statements. - The last statement of a program unit must be an END statement.
+- All statement function statements must precede the first executable statement. - IMPLICIT statements must precede all other specification statements except PROGRAM and PARAMETER statements (see Chapter 4, "Specification Statements," for details). - The last statement of a program unit must be an END statement.